 Today, the Bay Area and California is home to some of the descendants of these survivors, as well as Native Americans from other parts of the US.
 "The Bay Area has... one of the largest populations of Intertribal Indians in the country" (Indigenous Populations in the Bay Area, n.d.).
 Even so, the high cost of living and lack of economic opportunity have kept many Native Americans from being able to return to regions their ancestors once called home.

-Discrimination in Land Use and Housing Laws, Policies, Practices, and Other Actions
+Discrimination in Land Use, Housing, and Infrastructure Laws, Policies, and Practices in San Mateo County